JacobwLyman/Local-Database/README.md

 This repository is currently a work in progress to provide the necessary instructions to create a server environment and database within your computer, along with how to query that database/server.

-Want to practice your SQL, but don't have a database to work with?
-Here's a solution.

 ### Create and host a database on your own computer
 MySQL documentation for Sakila database: https://dev.mysql.com/doc/sakila/en/